metno/weatherapi-docs/README.md

 reside in the `doc` directory for historical reasons (yes, this means the directory path looks really strange).

-Files which are not indented to be processed as Markdown but still included in WeatherAPI may be stored in other directories.
+Files which are not intended to be processed as Markdown but still included in WeatherAPI may be stored in other directories.
 E.g. `schemas` contain the XML schemas used on [schema.api.met.no](https://schema.api.met.no/schemas/).